Comparison · Shadowtype vs Cotabby

 Try the polished local autocomplete.

-Download Shadowtype free, accept your first word with Tab, and upgrade once — a finished product, backed by real support.
+Download Shadowtype free, accept your first word with Tab — a finished, notarized product, free and open source.

 • Notarized release